HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - new Error
   - with
 - Functions
-  - function declaration
+  - function declaration: 🖐️used
-  - function expression
+  - function expression: 🖐️used
-  - return
+  - return: 🖐️used
-  - default parameters
+  - default parameters: 🖐️used
   - functional object
 - Data structures
   - Array: 🖐️used